MrMudborn/nft-metadata-generator/README.md

 # To use

-* note: some of the values (ex: ipfs CIDs) in this are hardcoded and need to be changed for different use cases
+NOTE: some of the values (ex: ipfs CIDs) in this are hardcoded and need to be changed for different use cases

 `git clone https://github.com/0xTranqui/nft-metadata-generator.git`